brianekummer/work-status-android-old/README.md

 # Work Status (Android App)

+**THIS REPO HAS BEEN RENAMED AND DEPRECATED**

+I discovered that the free app "Fully Kiosk Browser" (FKB) will do this for me.
+However, this app suffers the same problem I had with this one- Android kills the app every couple of days to upgrade the webview component.
+This cannot be prevented.
+My workaround was to
+- Root the phone
+- Install Termux and cronie
+- Schedule a cron job to run a bash script that starts FKB if it is not running.
+So I recreated the repo named `work-status-android` ([link](https://github.com/brianekummer/work-status-android)) with the scripts that I am using to do that.

+## THE OLD DEPRECATED READ ME

 This is the simple Android app that I install on the Android phone mounted on a wall outside my home office and on the Android phone that sits on my office desk, which show my Slack status.
 My repo [`work-status-server`](https://github.com/brianekummer/work-status-server) contains the Node Express app that runs on a server and serves a simple web page to each of those phones.